zio/zio/docs/datatypes/concurrency/queue.md

 attached to the elements when they are enqueued.
 This is reflected in the type of the environment required by the queue for enqueueing.

-To complete this example, we could combine this queue with `mapM` to compute the time that the elements stayed in the queue:
+To complete this example, we could combine this queue with `mapZIO` to compute the time that the elements stayed in the queue:

 ```scala mdoc:silent